Raissa78/Raissa78/README.md

 - 👋 Hey everyone, I’m @Raissa78
-- 👀 I’m interested in eletronics music and steam locomotives
+- 👀 I’m interested in eletronics, music and steam locomotives
 - 🌱 I’m currently learning c++ and hope to master it someday
 - 📫 How to reach me: goes160106@gmail.com
 - 😄 Pronouns: she/her